sander/hierarchical-deterministic-keys/draft-dijkhuis-cfrg-hdkeys.md

   - P-256 EC-SDSA key pair generation
   - P-256 EC-SDSA signature creation

-The other HDK operations can be performed in the WI running on any UD, including hostile ones with limited sandboxing capabilities, such as in a smartphone’s rich execution environment or in a personal computer web browser.
+The other HDK operations can be performed in the WI running on any UD, including hostile ones with limited sandboxing capabilities, such as in a smartphone's rich execution environment or in a personal computer web browser.

 If the user enters the PIN in the WI instead of on the WSCD directly, the WI MUST process it directly after entering, the WI MUST keep the plaintext PIN confidential, and the WI MUST delete the PIN from memory as soon as the encrypted PIN or data derived from the PIN is passed over the SCI.